codingandcommunity/test-project/Step_2.md

 ##Good Job on step 1!
 ###Now you have finished the shuffle it's time to make a deal function
 ###The deal function should return one card from the deck
-###It is important the cards should not be repeated once they have been dealt
+###It is important that once a card is dealt it should be removed from the deck

-###One way to complete this would be to take a card from the top of the deck and then remove it
+###In the following code we will deal all the cards to 5 players using your deal function